 To answer this facility director’s question, let’s take a closer look at what it takes to condition a typical indoor pool room and why.

 Every indoor pool room needs to maintain the room’s temperature and humidity set-points to provide a comfortable and safe climate for the swimmers while preventing mold and mildew from forming.
 Mold and mildew not only poses a significant risk to the swimmers health, it can also do significant damage to the building’s structure if left unchecked.
-ASHRAE recommends keeping the room’s RH at or below 60% in order to prevent mold and mildew growth.
+ASHRAE recommends keeping the room’s relative humidity (RH) at or below 60% in order to prevent mold and mildew growth.
 ASHRAE also recommends bringing in outside air during the occupied hours to maintain good indoor air quality.

 Keeping the above in mind, we recommend taking the following steps to lower energy consumption while your facility’s pool is closed.

 - Close the Outside Air (OA) damper to change ventilation air flow to zero with just enough exhaust to maintain the desired negative pressure.
 Per the above; ASHRAE requires ventilation air during occupied hours only.
 By shutting the OA damper, you will save energy by not having to condition the outside air prior to introducing it into the pool room.